 Here's a concise, at‑a‑glance overview of Section D in a visual table:

-Our sponsor licence solicitors can guide you through every part of the sponsorship licence requirements UK
+Our sponsor licence solicitors can guide you through every part of the sponsor licence requirements UK.
+This is a simple guide on how to get a sponsor licence.

 Check that your business meets all UK sponsor licence rules.
 You need valid registration in the UK, HR systems to track sponsored workers, and key staff assigned to manage the process.

-In the SMS you’ll see the fee for small sponsors ( £574 ) or large sponsors ( £1,579 ).
-Make your payment there to move forward with your Sponsorship licence application.
+In the sponsor management system (SMS) you’ll see the cost of a skilled Sponsor Licence for small sponsors ( £574 ) or large sponsors ( £1,579 ).
+Make your payment there to move forward with your UK sponsor licence application.

-Send all your PDFs to the Home Office within five days of submission.
-Preparing your pack in advance helps you meet this deadline without last-minute rush.
+Send all your PDFs to the Home Office within 5 days of submission.
+This is one of the major failure points which result in rejection of the applications.
+Preparing your pack well in advance will help you meet the deadline without you going through a last-minute rush.

-Decisions usually take up to eight weeks, and you’ll receive a confirmation notice to keep on file.
-For an additional £500, the Sponsor Licence Priority Service guarantees a decision within ten working days.
+Decisions usually take up to eight weeks, but you'll be getting a confirmation notice to keep in the file.
+For an additional £500, the Sponsor Licence Priority Service guarantees a decision in ten working days.

-The Home Office may come on site or carry out a virtual check.
-They’ll review your systems and paperwork to make sure you can manage sponsored workers properly.
+The Home Office may come on site or might conduct a virtual check.
+They will review your systems and paperwork to see if you can manage the sponsored workers properly.

 Once approved, you’ll join the Register of Licensed Sponsors.
-You can then legally employ international staff under your new licence.
+You can then legally recruit international workers with the new sponsor licence number.
+Use this guide to know how to check your sponsor licence number.

 Enjoy a hassle-free process and avoid delays.
 Focus on growing your business.